gramirezv/Project_course_in_automation_AT22IS06-3002/README.md

 # Project_course_in_automation_AT22IS06-3002

- Repository fro the project course in Automation Technology at Novia University 20224
+ Repository for the project course in Automation Technology at Novia University 2024 This project reads from an [Arduino Nicla Sense Me](https://docs.arduino.cc/hardware/nicla-sense-me/) board into a Raspberry Pi and creates an OPC UA server that provides the values from the [Arduino Nicla Sense Me](https://docs.arduino.cc/hardware/nicla-sense-me/).

  ## Installing open62541